U.K.'s Johnson to keep pressing on crash involving a U.S. diplomat's wife

-LONDON — Britain's Prime Minister Boris Johnson said Saturday that the U.K. would continue to make representations to the U.S. "at every level" to support the family of teenage motorcyclist Harry Dunn, who was killed in a collision involving a U.S. diplomat's wife.
+LONDON — British Prime Minister Boris Johnson said Saturday that the United Kingdom would continue to make representations to the United States "at every level" to support the family of teenage motorcyclist Harry Dunn, who was killed in a collision involving a U.S. diplomat's wife.

-Anne Sacoolas, 42, flew back to the United States three weeks after the deadly crash with the 19-year-old near RAF Croughton in Northamptonshire, roughly 70 miles north of London.
+Anne Sacoolas, 42, flew back to the U.S. three weeks after the deadly crash with the 19-year-old near RAF Croughton in Northamptonshire, roughly 70 miles north of London.

-Almost four months after the collision on Aug.
-27, British authorities announced Friday that they were charging her with causing death by dangerous driving.
+Almost four months after the Aug.
+27 collision, British authorities announced Friday that they were charging her with causing death by dangerous driving.

 "The law should take its course and we will obviously be following that case with keen interest and continuing to make representations on behalf of Harry Dunn's family in the U.S. at every level," Johnson told British broadcasters during a visit to Estonia.

-The Crown Prosecution Service, which handles criminal cases in the United Kingdom, said it had started an extradition process in order for her to return to the country and appear in court.
+The Crown Prosecution Service, which handles criminal cases in the U.K., said it had started an extradition process in order for her to return to the country and appear in court.

 The U.K. Home Office is responsible for making extradition requests and the decision may be ultimately up to Johnson, who has previously called for Sacoolas to return to the U.K..